drusepth/rnl-enhancement-suite/README.md

 #### Github File Uploads

-Ability to drag and drop a file on a GitHub comment.
+Ability to drag and drop files to add a link in a Github comment.